-Nxxxx_E
+$Nxxxx_E$

-where xxxx corresponds to the 4-digit serial number of your SolarSIM-G. In return, the SolarSIM-G sends an ASCII string with the ambient pressure, external temperature, internal temperature, relative humidity, and seven voltages from the detectors.
+where xxxx corresponds to the 4-digit serial number of the SolarSIM-G. In return, the SolarSIM-G sends an ASCII string with the ambient temperature, ambient pressure, ambient humidity, internal temperature, internal humidity, and nine voltages from the photodiodes.
 The following ASCII string is a sample output: